Vector-relation configurations and plabic graphs: Vector-relation configurations

+Now, since the $v(F,b_i)$ projectivize to distinct points, they must be linearly independent.
+These vectors play the role of $u_1,u_2$ in Figure \ref{fig:urban} and their being independent is equivalent to the non-degeneracy condition needed to perform urban renewal.
+It also follows that the $P(F,b_i)$ are the projectivizations of the new vectors produced by urban renewal.
+All that remains is to prove the second assertion.

+The circuit condition in the original graph implies that all coefficients of all relations at black vertices are nonzero.
+Moreover, we know $v_{w_1}$ and $v_{w_2}$ are independent, e.g. by the circuit condition at $b_1$ together with the fact that $b_1$ has degree at least $3$.
+Now, urban renewal produces two new black vertices (the ones labeled $S_i$ in Figure \ref{fig:urban}), and modifies the neighborhood of two others (the ones labeled $R_i'$).
+First consider a new black vertex, say the one adjacent to the vectors $v(F,b_1)$, $v(F,b_2)$, and $v_{w_1}$.
+We have already argued that the first two are independent.
+Recall that $v(F,b_1) = R_{b_1}|_{v_{w_1}v_{w_2}}$ and by the facts at the beginning of this paragraph is independent of $v_{w_1}$.
+Similarly $v(F,b_2)$ and $v_{w_1}$ are linearly independent.
+So the circuit condition holds at this vertex.

+Lastly consider one of the black vertices with a modified neighborhood, say the one originally called $b_1$.
+The set of vectors at neighboring vertices is the same after urban renewal as before except that $v_{w_1}$ and $v_{w_2}$ have been removed, and $v(F,b_1)$ has been added.
+Were there a linear dependence among a proper subset of these vectors introduced, it would have to include $v(F,b_1)$.
+However, $v(F,b_1)$ is a linear combination of $v_{w_1}$ and $v_{w_2}$, so this would imply a dependence in the original graph contradicting the circuit condition there. \end{proof}

-\begin{proposition} Consider a degree $2$ vertex addition move from $G$ to $G'$.
+\begin{proposition} Suppose we have a circuit configuration on $G$ consisting of points $P_w$.
+Consider a degree $2$ vertex addition move from $G$ to $G'$.
 If the added degree $2$ vertex $b$ is black then the point $P$ at the white vertex of $G$ that got split is placed at both neighbors of $b$ in $G'$.
 If the added degree $2$ vertex $w$ is white, let $P_1,\ldots, P_k$ and $Q_1,\ldots, Q_l$ be the points at the neighbors of the black vertex of $G$ that got split, following the template of the bottom of Figure \ref{fig:degree2}.
 Then the new point that gets placed at $w$ is